shaungt1/COT6930-Generative-Intelligence-and-Software-Development-Lifecycles/Assignment_1/MY-REPORT.md

 <!-- Free-format; use the topics that are applicable to your exploration  -->

-* we employ iterative ai driven business evaluation techniques including multi step hybrid prompting to guide structured requirement analysis and decision making
+* We will employ iterative ai driven business evaluation techniques including multi step hybrid prompting to guide structured requirement analysis and decision making
-* we are building a dynamic ai assisted system that validates software business ideas by analyzing market demand technical feasibility competition and financial risk factors
+* We are building a dynamic ai assisted system that validates software business ideas by analyzing market demand technical feasibility competition and financial risk factors
-* we are exploring the effectiveness of structured interactive llm driven business evaluations to improve accuracy in market analysis and reduce bias in business decision making
+* We are exploring the effectiveness of structured interactive llm driven business evaluations to improve accuracy in market analysis and reduce bias in business decision making

 #### Implications for practice